How to Set Life Goals That Actually Stick

 5. Test each current goal against your top five values.
 Any goal that doesn’t connect to at least one top-five value is a candidate for removal.

-This values audit works well alongside a structured system like the BSQ framework, which breaks goals into Think Big, Act Small, and Move Quick phases.
+This ten-moments values exercise works well alongside a structured system like the BSQ framework, which breaks goals into Think Big, Act Small, and Move Quick phases.
 Values give the “Think Big” phase its direction.
 For another structured approach to connecting values and goals, see our guide on value-based goal setting.

 How do identity-based goals create stronger persistence?

 Values tell you what matters.
 But values alone don’t produce action.
-The missing link, according to Daphna Oyserman’s identity-based motivation research, is identity.
-Oyserman found that people act on goals that match who they believe they’re becoming [4].
+The missing link, drawing on Daphna Oyserman’s identity-based motivation research, is identity.
+Oyserman’s work argues that the identity a person holds in a given moment shapes which actions feel worth taking [3].

 Identity-Based Goals are objectives framed around who you are becoming rather than what you want to achieve.
 Instead of “run a marathon” (outcome-based), an identity-based goal says “I’m becoming a runner.”
-Research by Oyserman shows that identity-congruent goals receive more consistent effort because each action reinforcing the identity strengthens the belief behind the next action [4].
-James Clear popularized this concept in Atomic Habits, distinguishing outcome-based from identity-based approaches [14].
+In Oyserman’s identity-based motivation framework, identity-congruent actions tend to feel natural, so difficulty is read as a sign the goal matters rather than as futility [3].
+James Clear popularized this concept in Atomic Habits, distinguishing outcome-based from identity-based approaches [9].

-Identity-based goals create a self-reinforcing loop: each action consistent with the identity strengthens the belief, and the stronger belief makes the next action easier [4].
+Identity-congruent actions feel natural and meaningful; when difficulty arises, it registers as importance rather than futility, sustaining effort over time [3].
 Outcome-based goals create a gap between where you are and where you want to be.
 That gap can motivate at first, but it often demoralizes over time.

 Oyserman’s research found that identity is dynamically constructed in context, meaning people can shape which identity comes to mind at decision points [3].
 When a person identifies as “someone who writes daily,” the decision about whether to write on a difficult Tuesday is already partly made.